svgdotjs/svg.draggable.js/README.md

 // bind
 rect.on('dragstart.namespace', function(event){

-	// event.detail.event hold the mouseevent
+	// event.detail.event hold the given data explained below
-    // dragmove and dragend also serves the current delta values (event.detail.delta.x, y, zoom)

-    // do stuff

 })

 // unbind
 rect.off('dragstart.namespace')
 ```

+### event.detail

+`beforedrag`, `dragstart`, `dragmove` and `dragend` gives you the `event` and the `handler` which calculates the drag.
+Except for `beforedrag` the events also give you:

+ - `detail.m` transformation matrix to calculate screen coords to coords in the elements userspace
+ - `detail.p` pageX and pageY transformed into the elements userspace

 ## Constraint
 The drag functionality can be limited within a given box.
 You can pass the the constraint values as an object: